Not In Your Guidebook: Earthship Lands Besides Lubaantun Maya Site in Southern Belize

 We kept going (we were on a shuttle bus) but I made note to check this out on our exit…

-The entire base is stacked tires stuffed with styrofoam and crushed cans.
-It’s AMAZING.
-Here are some pictures from 2012 and a brief article about this Earthship and its builders.
-They are a type of home that was “invented” in the 1970s in the US…homes that collect water, use the sun, are built of trash and recyclables and as self sufficiently as possible.
+Earth Ships are a type of home that was “invented” in the 1970s in the US…homes that collect water, use the sun, are built of trash and recyclables, and as self sufficiently as possible.

 I was just struck by the beauty of this building, the artistry and the sheer amount of hands’ on effort it is taking this family and a small group of workers to plan and build it.